 I’m Sara Wood.
 I’m Associate Art Director at Echo Books, and I designed The Blinds.

 So tell us a little bit about the process of working with the author on the book cover.

 Well, any working with the author is definitely done through the editor.
-The editor is sort of the go-between.
-Not only does he guide your work, he also guides my work.
+The editor is the go-between.
+Not only does he guide your work, but he also guides my work.
 And we’re talking about Zach, who’s an amazing editor here at Echo.
-So when I came with initial ideas, Zach was able to weigh in, knowing what Adam might’ve wanted to see on the cover.
+So when I came with initial ideas, Zach could weigh-in, knowing what Adam might’ve wanted to see on the cover.
 He knew that he wanted it to be bold.
-Your previous covers have all been very bold, great graphic.
+Your previous covers have all been very bold, with great graphics.
 We knew we wanted this one to do a little bit of texture and grit to it and maybe go with photographic, but it still had to be bold.
 So we went with a very large typeface, as you can see, something that you might find on an abandoned sign in the desert, maybe a do not enter sign.
 Do you want to describe a little bit about the story as well?

 Yeah, I mean, that was very exciting for me.
-Love a challenge.
+I love a challenge.
 And really, I see my job as making a potential reader ask questions.
 I want them to look at the cover and say, “What is this about?
 What’s the light coming from within?
-Why does it feel partially sci-fi?
+Why does it feel sci-fi partially?
 Why does it look a little spooky?”
 So I knew that I couldn’t just have a desolate desert scene.
 It had to have something else about it.
 Something a little bit maybe more artistic to draw the reader in.
 And I think we really achieved it with this cover.
-I’m really happy with this.
-Thankfully I think everybody at Echo is really happy with it and we just want to get this book in as many hands as possible.
-You will not regret it.
-Such a good read.
+I’m pleased with this.
+Thankfully I think everybody at Echo is pleased with it, and we want to get this book in as many hands as possible.
+You will not regret it—such a good read.